ooni/spec/nettests/ts-020-telegram.md

 * 149.154.171.5

-The test establishes TCP connection to all the access point IP addresses and then attempts to issue a POST request to each of them.
+The test establishes TCP connection to all the access point IP addresses and then attempts to issue a POST HTTP request to each of them.

 If all TCP connections on ports 80 and 443 to Telegram’s access point IPs fail we consider Telegram to be blocked.
 The key `telegram_tcp_blocking` is used